jafaryor/algorithms-and-data-structures/src/advanced/approximation.md

 The vertex-cover problem is to find a vertex cover of minimum size in a given graph.
 We call such a vertex cover an optimal vertex cover.
 This problem is the optimization version of an NP-complete decision problem.

-Even though we don’t know how to find an optimal vertex cover in a graphGin  polynomial  time,  we  can  efficiently  find  a  vertex  cover  that  is  near-optimal.
+Even though we don’t know how to find an optimal vertex cover in a graph `G` in  polynomial  time,  we  can  efficiently  find  a  vertex  cover  that  is  near-optimal.

 ![vertex-cover-example](./images/vertex-cover-example.png)